daniel-fudge/aws-lambda-cpp-python/README.md

   --source-account "your-acc-id"
 ```

-To add the trigger we actually add an event configuration to the S3 bucket, which triggers the Lambda function added above.
+To add the trigger we add an event configuration to the S3 bucket, which triggers the Lambda function added above.
 First we create the `s3-trigger.json` config file as shown below (replace the ARN).
 ```json
 {